 External data stores.
 Microservices are typically stateless and write state to external data stores, such as Azure SQL Database or Azure Cosmos DB.

-Azure Active Directory.
-AKS uses an Azure Active Directory (Azure AD) identity to create and manage other Azure resources such as Azure load balancers.
-Azure AD is also recommended for user authentication in client applications.
+Microsoft Entra ID.
+AKS uses a Microsoft Entra identity to create and manage other Azure resources such as Azure load balancers.
+Microsoft Entra ID is also recommended for user authentication in client applications.

 Azure Container Registry.
 Use Container Registry to store private Docker images, which are deployed to the cluster.
-AKS can authenticate with Container Registry using its Azure AD identity.
+AKS can authenticate with Container Registry using its Microsoft Entra identity.
 AKS doesn't require Azure Container Registry.
 You can use other container registries, such as Docker Hub.
 Just ensure your container registry matches or exceeds the service level agreement (SLA) for your workload.

 Azure Pipelines.
 Azure Pipelines are part of the Azure DevOps Services and run automated builds, tests, and deployments.
 You can also use third-party CI/CD solutions such as Jenkins.